xUhEngwAng/912-notes/words.md

 	- Many prefer a familiar authority figure to a yound upstart.

-+ statu quo
++ status quo
 > (n)the present situation

-	- Certain people always want to maintain the staus quo.
+	- Certain people always want to maintain the status quo.

 + lone
 > (adj)used to talk about the only person or thing in a place, or the only person or thing that does something.